 Decide how you’ll pay for the project

-Now that you’re done with budgeting renovation costs, make sure you have the money to cover the project.
+Now that you’re done with budgeting, make sure you have the money to cover the project.
 Your savings is an option, if you can use some of that for your project and still maintain a cushion for an emergency.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.